wp-plugins/wp-greet/readme.txt

 == Changelog ==

+= v4.2 (2013-04-20) =
+* fixed quote handling in form when switching from preview back to form
+* fixed some sting handling issues in admin dialog
+* fetch some php warnings
+* adopted to tinyMCE 4 (WP 3.9)

 = v4.1 (2013-03-23) =
 * added finish translation.
 Thanks to Pekka Ollikainen
 * fixed checkbox handling in admin dialog